Shagshag/prestashop-documentation/ImportModuleCore.md

 * Namespace:
 * This is an **abstract** class
 * Parent class: [Module](ModuleCore)

-* This class is defined in classes\module\ImportModule.php line 34
+* This class is defined in [classes/module/ImportModule.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/module/ImportModule.php#34)